ezhai24/gas-calculator/README.md

 # gas-calculator
-A gas calculator for UWWRC
+A gas calculator for the next UWWRC treasurer.
+Good luck, have fun, and use this: https://ezhai24.shinyapps.io/gas-calculator/